-Preparing medical students for clerkship clinical rotations in a postpandemic era: leveraging blended learning
+Preparing medical students for clerkship clinical rotations in a post- pandemic era: leveraging blended learning

-K. Jean Chen University of Ottawa, Kuan-chin Jean Chen University of Ottawa
+Kuan-chin Jean Chen University of Ottawa, Sacha Weill University of Ottawa

 Background/Purpose: Traditional clerkship was challenged as COVID-19 accelerated the development of technology-enhanced learning (TEL).
 However, application of pedagogy principles while embracing TEL remained difficult in a post-pandemic era.
 To address these challenges, we took on innovative blended learning designs in the Transition-to-